ordina-jworks/ordina-jworks.github.io/_posts/2019-03-19-Kickstarter-Trajectory-2019-Light.md

 <img class="image fit" alt="Group picture" src="/img/2019-Kickstarter-Trajectory-2019-light/group-picture.jpg">

 #### Afternoon
-With every developer comes his personal development environment.
+With every developer comes his/her personal development environment.
-To help us pick the best tools to suite our needs, we had help from [Kevin van den Abeele](/author/kevin-van-den-abeele).
+To help us pick the best tools to suite our needs, we had help from [Kevin Van den Abeele](/author/kevin-van-den-abeele).
-He showed us the best IDE's for each language and best practices as to what we can do to improve our development experience.
+He showed us the best IDEs for each language and best practices as to what we can do to improve our development experience.

 ## Git

 <img class="image right" width="35%" alt="Git spaghetti vs linear" src="/img/2019-Kickstarter-Trajectory-2019-light/git-spaghetti-vs-linear.jpg">

 A tool all developers use is Version Control.
-At Ordina we prefer to use [Git](https://git-scm.com/) (this is preferred almost everywhere, who even uses SVN anymore?).
+At Ordina we prefer to use [Git](https://git-scm.com/){:target="_blank" rel="noopener noreferrer"} (this is preferred almost everywhere, who even uses SVN anymore?).
 So we learned to use Git, the best practices to get the best out of it and all this is done in the terminal of course.
 If you want to use a GUI for Git, they recommended GitKraken.
 Over the whole kickstarter traject, we would use Git to get our code examples and presentations.